jforget/raku-Hamilton2/doc/Hamilton.en.md

 Listing All Specific Full Paths Linked to a Specific Regional Path
 ------------------------------------------------------------------

+This  paragraph   describes  the  processing  of   maps  flagged  with `specific_paths = 0`.

 Remark: there is a bug in  the implementation of the feature described below.
 If you do not intend to debug my code, you can skip